2 Corinthians 5

 12 For we do not again commend ourselves to you, but we are giving to you occasion of boast in our behalf, that ye may have such with those boasting in countenance, and not in heart. v.12 The reason Paul was telling them this, that his life was an open book, was not to commend himself to them, or to boast to them (2 Cor.
 3:1).
 Rather, he knew the opposition that existed there in the assembly, of the false apostles that were making false accusations about Paul and his companions.
 These false teachers boasted in the outward appearance or “countenance”, in great displays of eloquence, etc. But they cared nothing for the state of the heart, which is what God cares about the most.
 Paul was nothing to boast of outwardly; his vessel was broken down.
 But inwardly there was more and more of a conformance to Christ!
 He wanted to give the believers in Corinth the opportunity to defend the true servants of God, and rebuke the false servants.
 We should be ready and willing to defend our fellow servants when adversaries try to put them down.

 13 For whether we are beside ourselves, it is to God; or are sober, it is for you. v.13 The false brethren were accusing Paul of being beside himself one minute, and sober the next.
 He was “beside himself” when in the enjoyment of Christ, and in preaching and teaching.
-He was “sober” in dealing with the Corinthian assembly.
-We see this very thing in this second epistle.
-He can be speaking of our house not made with hands, eternal in the heavens in vv.1-9, then suddenly turn to speak of the judgment seat in vv.10-13.
+This does not mean that Paul lost control of himself, but that he at times was enraptured in the things of God.
+He was “sober” in dealing with the Corinthian assembly, for instance when he spoke of judging sin, or of husbands and wives.
+We see this rapid shifting in this second epistle too.
+He could be speaking of our house not made with hands, eternal in the heavens in vv.1-9, then suddenly turn to speak of the judgment seat in vv.10-13.
 When Paul was apparently “beside himself” it was “to God”; because he was in the presence of God, and lost in the joy of it.
 Unbelievers cannot understand that; e.g. Michal “despised David in her heart” when he danced before the Lord (2 Sam.
 6:16-23), and Festus said “with a loud voice, Paul, thou art beside thyself; much learning doth make thee mad” (Acts 26:24).
 But Paul could be very serious as well, and this was “for you”, for the exhortation and correction of the saints whom he loved.
 Therefore, Paul’s behavior was perfectly suited to a life of service that was spent in communion with God!

 3rd Motive The Constraining Love of Christ (5:14-21)